mclaughlinliam3/NetTracer3D/source/analyze_menu.rst

 'Analyze -> Data/Overlays -> Centroid UMAP'
 --------------------------------------
 * This method will create a UMAP, clustering nodes based on the similarity of their centroids.
 In short, it lets you easily eyeball what sort of things are next to each other.
+Its uses are more for 3D data, as 2D data can give a similar impression just by looking at the image.
 * If node_identities exist, the nodes will all be colored based on their identity.
 Unassigned nodes will get called 'Unknown' in such a case.
 * This method does not have any parameters.
 Simply run it to show the UMAP.